jconover/vagrant-puppet-enterprise/README.md

 ## What this is ##

 First, this is not a Vagrant plugin.
-It's a Vagrant file and provisioning scripts that I use for testing Puppet Enterprise on a Vagrant VirtualBox CentOS VM.
+It's a Vagrantfile and provisioning scripts that I use for testing Puppet Enterprise on Vagrant VirtualBox CentOS VMs.
 I put this together to suit my own needs -- if you are not me you may be better off checking out Beaker from Puppet Labs or Finch's project called Oscar.
 That said, if you are using Vagrant and VirtualBox and want to give PE a spin, this may work for you.